What Is A Raspberry Pi? (Hardware, Software, Goal & Usage)

 What is a Raspberry Pi?

-A Raspberry Pi is a small computer that’s about the size of a computer mouse (85 mm x 56 mm is the standard size).
+A Raspberry Pi is a single-board computer that’s about the size of a computer mouse (85 mm x 56 mm is the standard size).
 It looks like a PC motherboard, but all the components are already on it (CPU, memory, wireless module, USB, network, etc.).

-It looks like this:
+A typical Raspberry Pi looks like this:

 Learn more:

 Note: I don’t want to overwhelm you with too many things in this introduction article, so I’m linking to additional resources at the end of each section.
-You are welcome to check them if you want to learn more about them, but it’s not mandatory, you can just keep reading for the big picture.
+You are welcome to check them out if you want to learn more about them, but it’s not mandatory; you can just keep reading for the big picture.

-Why has the Raspberry Pi been created?
+Why Was the Raspberry Pi Created?

 But the problem was that, especially at the time, schools couldn’t afford decent computers to interest and attract students to this type of career.
-The Raspberry Pi was then created with the goal to offer a cheap computer (around $30) that can be just enough to learn to program.
+The Raspberry Pi was then created with the goal to offer a low-cost computer (around $30) that can be just enough to learn to program.

 From there, everything is done with this main goal in mind.
 From the price target (and the limitations it implies) to the built-in components (that’s why there are weird connectors you don’t see on normal computers), and the software used with a Raspberry Pi (open-source systems and easy programming languages).